 AP® English Literature and Composition

 Writing is also an integral part of the AP® English Literature and Composition course and of the AP® Exam.
 Writing assignments in the course will address the critical analysis of literature and will include expository, analytical, and argumentative essays.
-In addition, creative-writing assignments such as response and reaction papers, freewriting, or keeping a journal will help the student see from the inside how literature is written.
-The goal of both types of writing assignments is to increase the student's ability to explain clearly and cogently what is understood about literary works and how it's interpreted.
+In addition, creative-writing assignments such as response papers, freewriting, or journal prompts will help the student see from an inside perspective how literature is written.
+The goal of both types of writing assignments is to increase the student's ability to explain clearly and reasonably what is understood about literary works and their interpretations.